knative/test-infra/buoy/README.md

-  float       Find latest versions of dependencies based on a release. help        Help about any command needs       Find dependencies based on a base import domain.
+  float       Find latest versions of dependencies based on a release. help        Help about any command needs       Find dependencies based on a base import domain. exists      Determine if the release branch exists for a given module.

 Flags:
   -h, --help   help for buoy